You Need a Study Plan: Why You Should Make Your Own Bar Prep Study Schedule

 If you don’t feel like studying, it’s not that you’re not motivated.
 You do have the motivation!
 To pass the bar exam!

-That’s where a conscious study plan comes into play.
+This is where a conscious study plan comes into play.
 When some things are uncertain, you want other things to be stable.
 It gives you room to breathe, maneuver, and think ahead.

-I’ll show you below how to craft a flexible study timeline that works for you.
+Craft a flexible study timeline that works for you.
 Not the other way around.
 Not a strict preordained prophecy you must realize to open the iron gates into the bar.

-Because if a bar prep study schedule is for everybody, then it’s for nobody.
+If a bar prep study schedule is for everybody, then it’s for nobody.

 How refreshing is it to know that you can, in fact, design your own curriculum?